sgnm-haydar/SgnmNeo4jDriver/README.md

 (as default u can use `read()` and `write()` method for your own cyper query) This package convenient for tree structure and normal cyper usage .
-For parent relation default we use PARENT_OF relation but u can change it with functions
+For parent relation default we use PARENT_OF relation but u can change it with functions.
+For pagination and search string from node properties there is already  functions implemented

 ## Installation